-FFFF • RM • Р - L RR S Facility Code (Optional) 1 Room Designation - Process Area - Level Room Number Suffix (Optional)
+FFFF • RM • Α - L RR S Facility Code 1 Room - Area - Level Room Suffix (Optional) Designation Code Number (Optional)

 FFFF is the Facility Code, from Appendix A. The Facility Code will typically be implied, and would only be fully written where required.
-RM is the Room Designation, which is comprised of the letters RM. Р is the Process Area, which is based on Section 2.3.
+RM is the Room Designation, which is comprised of the letters RM. Α is the Area Code, which is based on Section 2.3.
 L is the Level , which shall typically be one or two characters, as described in Section 3.2.1.
-RR is the $\it Room\ Number$, which shall typically be two digits, except as described in Section 3.2.1.
+RR is the Room Number , which shall typically be two digits, except as described in Section 3.2.1.
 S is the Suffix, which can be utilized to indicate room divisions as required.

-RM-S-115 Room 15 in the Secondary Clarifier process area, on the main level.
-RM-M-222 Room 22 in the Main Building process area, on the second level.
-RM-G-BA9 Room 9 in the Grit process area, lower level 2.
+RM-S-115 Room 15 in the Secondary Clarifier area, on the main level.
+RM-M-222 Room 22 in the Main Building area, on the second level.
+RM-G-BA9 Room 9 in the Grit area, lower level 2.

-Note: A hyphen is utilized between the process area and level, to ensure that room numbers are not potentially confused with equipment numbers.
+Note: A hyphen is utilized between the Area Code and level, to ensure that room numbers are not potentially confused with equipment numbers.